Maya-Souza/travel_youtubers_and_tourism/README.md

 **You might be wondering: 'But YouTube is huge!
 How can you possibly check this?**
 The answer is: **I can't**!
 At least not for the _entirety_ of YouTube videos, of course!
 That's why I decided to sample some of the most famous travel channels and base my analysis on them.

+⚠️ BE WARNED ⚠️  This is a **very** thorough README in which I'm going to explain **everything** I've done!
+If you want only the gist, I recommend reading the "structure of this analysis" and the "further analysis and conclusions" sections.
+If you have any questions or just wish to connect, feel free to send me a message on [LinkedIn](https://www.linkedin.com/in/mayara-almeida-souza/) :) Happy reading!

 ## The structure of this analysis was divided into 3 parts:

 1. **Data extraction**: For the YouTube data I selected 10 of the most famous travel YouTube channels (as seen below).
 I extracted the titles, descriptions, dates the videos were posted and tags of all the videos in each channel by using the official YouTube API.